Management Analytics and Decision-making

 The expertise of MIST faculty falls on the adaptive management of complex coupled human and natural systems.
 Broadly speaking, this includes arrangements of people, organizations, information, technology, and the natural world operating together for common purposes.

-Courses: The MAD Minor requires 5 courses, one of which may come from a student's major (see list of approved major courses), and only one of which is a lower division requirement, MIST 050 Introduction to Entrepreneurship.
+Courses: The MAD Minor requires 5 courses, one of which may come from a student's major (see list of approved major courses), and only one of which is a lower division requirement, MIST 050 Introduction to Entrepreneurship — which is not a prerequesite for other MAD courses, but is the only required course for the MAD minor.
 In principle, the MAD Minor can be completed along with almost any Engineering major with no extra semesters needed.
 In addition, most of the MAD Minor courses – the courses with MIST course codes – fulfill GE requirements.